 To qualify for a conventional loan, you’ll need to meet certain lender requirements, which can be strict compared to other loan types.
 Credit score requirements generally start around 620, although some lenders may accept as low as 580.

-You’ll receive higher interest rates with both a lower credit score and a smaller down payment, another factor in determining how much to save for your home.
+You’ll receive a higher interest rate with both a lower credit score and a small down payment, another factor in determining how much to save for your home.
 Of course, as with any down payment under 20%, your loan will be subject to private mortgage insurance.

 The exact rate can vary, but here’s an example of how much it could cost you.
 If your loan amount is $194,000 (after your 3% down payment) and your annual PMI rate is 0.5%, you’d have to pay $970 each year.
 Split up over 12 monthly mortgage payments, your PMI would add just over $80 to your bill.

-Another option for a loan with a low down payment is an FHA loan.
-This type of loan is backed by the federal government and allows you to qualify for a mortgage without as many restrictions as a conventional loan.
+An FHA loan is another option for a loan with a low down payment.
+FHA loans are backed by the federal government and allows you to qualify for a mortgage without as many restrictions as a conventional loan.

 With an FHA loan, you only need a 3.5% down payment.
 On that same $200,000 house, you’d only need to supply $7,000 in upfront cash.

 You also get to take advantage of lower credit score requirements, with the minimum at only 580.
 Plus, you can qualify with a higher debt-to-income ratio.
 Conventional lenders only allow 43% of your monthly income to go towards debt payments, including your mortgage.

 An FHA lender, on the other hand, might let that number creep up between 45% and 50%.
 This is another example of a couple of percentage points making a difference in how much home you can afford.

 Again, lower mortgage application standards, including a smaller down payment, typically result in higher costs elsewhere.
 You’re likely to see higher interest rates and a higher PMI.
 With an FHA loan, you’ll actually have to pay that PMI in two different ways.